fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/index.md

 ## <a name="creating-project"></a>Creating Web Application Project

-Fano CLI provides several commands for scaffolding Fano Framework web application easily, such as, `--project-cgi`, `--project-fcgi`, `--project-fcgid`, `--project-scgi`,  `--project-uwsgi` and `--project-mhd` which is to create web application project using CGI, FastCGI, SCGI and uwsgi, http (using [libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/)) protocol.
+Fano CLI provides several commands for scaffolding Fano Framework web application easily, such as, `--project-cgi`, `--project-fcgi`, `--project-fcgid`, `--project-scgi`,  `--project-uwsgi` and `--project-mhd` which is to create web application project supporting CGI, FastCGI, SCGI and uwsgi, http protocol.
+Currently http implementation is using [libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/) library.

 ```
 $ fanocli --project-cgi=[project-name]